Intrenion/Milcraft/doctrine/unit-x.md

 Slow information flow gives an adversary more time to move or strike.

 **Action**
-Connect sensors, analysis, decisions, and weapons in one fast process.
+Connect sensors, analysis, decision-making, and weapons in a single, fast process.

 **Outcome**
 Forces can respond before a target escapes or attacks.